goharbor/harbor/docs/harbor-doc-reorg/install_config/installation/run_installer_script.md

 $ docker push reg.yourdomain.com/myproject/myrepo:mytag
 ```

 **IMPORTANT:** If your installation of Harbor uses HTTP, you must add the option `--insecure-registry` to your client's Docker daemon and restart the Docker service.
+For more information, see [Connecting to Harbor via HTTP](#connect_http) below.

 ## Installation with Notary